wo3kie/cxxDojo/README.md

 92. rSquared.cpp
 Implement a function to calculate r squared score.
 From [Wikipedia](https://en.wikipedia.org/wiki/Coefficient_of_determination) R squared, also known as coefficient of determination is the proportion of the varince in the dependent variable that is predictable from the independent variable(s).

+93. jaccardIndex.cpp
+Jaccard index [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index) is used for comparing the similarity and diversity of sample sets.